Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 #### Dynamic Persistent Volume Provisioning

-OpenSearch Helm installation supports specifying storage class for master, arbiter and data Persistent Volume Claims.
-If you are setting up the persistent volumes' resource in Kubernetes, you need to map the OpenSearch pods to the volume using the `opensearch.master.persistence.storageClass`, `opensearch.arbiter.persistence.storageClass` or `opensearch.data.persistence.storageClass` parameter.
+OpenSearch Helm installation supports specifying storage class for master, arbiter, and data Persistent Volume Claims.
+If you are setting up the persistent volumes' resource in Kubernetes, map the OpenSearch pods to the volume using the `opensearch.master.persistence.storageClass`, `opensearch.arbiter.persistence.storageClass`, or `opensearch.data.persistence.storageClass` parameter.

 #### Predefined Persistent Volumes

-If you have prepared Persistent Volumes without storage class and dynamic provisioning, you can specify Persistent Volumes names using the `opensearch.master.persistence.persistentVolumes`, `opensearch.arbiter.persistence.persistentVolumes` or `opensearch.data.persistence.persistentVolumes` parameter.
+If you have prepared Persistent Volumes without storage class and dynamic provisioning, you can specify Persistent Volumes names using the `opensearch.master.persistence.persistentVolumes`, `opensearch.arbiter.persistence.persistentVolumes`, or `opensearch.data.persistence.persistentVolumes` parameter.

 For example: